pransin/np-nmb/README.md

 ### Local server

-- Each local server has a UDP socket and a Unix Domain Datagram Socket.
+- Each local server has a UDP socket, a Unix Domain Datagram Socket and a message queue.
 UDP Socket is used for receiving multicasted messages and Unix Domain Datagram Socket is used for relaying messages to its processes
-- The local server multicasts the messages which are sent by its processes and thse messages are received by other servers through UDP socket
+- The local server multicasts the messages which are sent by its processes and these messages are received by other servers through UDP socket
 - When a local server receives a multicasted message at its UDP socket, it calculates the port of the destination client by calculating its port number from the mtype of the message.
 If that client process is running, this message is directly sent to its UDS.
 Else the message is buffered in the message queue

 ### Error Process